digbmc/germantown-y/docs/metadata-docs.md

 ## Editing the metadata

 ### About Config-metadata.csv
 Config-metadata.csv is a CSV file that holds the formatting and settings for the display of the metadata.
-It looks like this:
+The file is located in the repository inside the _data folder.
+The file looks like this:
 ```
 field,display_name,browse_link,external_link
 title,Title,